Transparency Act

 • Human and labour rights violations

-Brunvoll will ensure that there will be no retaliation against you, nor any impact on your career, for reporting possible violations in good faith.
-Any employee who is found to have knowingly made a false report for the purpose of harming another individual will be subject to disciplinary action.
+Brunvoll ensures that no retaliation occurs and that reporting in good faith will not result in any adverse impact on your employment or career.
+Any employee who is found to have knowingly submitted a false report with the intention of causing harm to another individual will be subject to disciplinary action.

 Anonymity and Confidentiality

-The report is received and managed by Brunvoll's HSE department.
-Whistleblowing will be treated with high confidentiality.
-The report may be sent anonymous, but we encourage to submit your name and contact information.
+Reports are received and managed by Brunvoll’s HSE department.
+Whistleblowing will be treated with a high level of confidentiality.
+Reports may be submitted anonymously; however, we encourage you to provide your name and contact details.

 Whistleblowing form